Agoric/documentation/main/glossary/README.md

 ## Allocation

 Allocations represent the [amounts](#amounts) to be paid out to each [seat](#seat) on exit from a contract instance.
-Possible exits are exercising an exit condition, the contract's explicit choice, or a crash or freeze.
+Possible exit causes are exercising an exit condition, the contract's explicit choice, or a crash or freeze.
 There are several methods for finding out what amount a current allocation is.

 In more detail, Zoe's guarantee is each [seat](#seat) will either get what it asked for in its offer, or the return of what was [escrowed](#escrow).